aswathysaji/javascriptchallenges/README.md

 # javascriptchallenges
 Its my first step to JavaScript programming.
 You can find basic JavaScript programs in this file.
-It will be more helpful for beginners.
+It will be more helpful to beginners.